Malcom McLean

-Malcolm Purcell McLean (November 14, 1913 – May 25, 2001; later known simply as Malcom McLean) was an American businessman.
-He was a transport entrepreneur who invented the modern intermodal shipping container, which revolutionized transport and international trade in the second half of the twentieth century.
-Containerization led to a significant reduction in the cost of freight transportation by eliminating the need for repeated handling of individual pieces of cargo, and also improved reliability, reduced cargo theft, and cut inventory costs by shortening transit time.
-Containerization is credited as being one of the main drivers of globalization.
+Malcolm "Malcom" Purcell McLean (November 14, 1913 – May 25, 2001) was an American businessman who invented the modern intermodal shipping container, which revolutionized transport and international trade during the second half of the twentieth century.
+Containerization resulted in a major reduction of the cost of freight transportation by eliminating the need for repeated, labor-intensive handling of individual pieces of cargo, and also improved three-dimensional packing capability, reduced damage and cargo theft, and decreased inventory costs by shortening transit time.
+Containerization is a major enabler of globalization.

 Early life

 McLean was born in Maxton, North Carolina in 1913.
 His first name was originally spelled Malcolm, though he used Malcom later in life.